finbourne/lusid-sdk-java/sdk/docs/CustomEntityTypesApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     CustomEntityTypesApi apiInstance = new CustomEntityTypesApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the entities.
 Defaults to returning the latest version   of each Custom Entity Type if not specified.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> sortBy = Arrays.asList(); // List<String> | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\"
     String page = "page_example"; // String | The pagination token to use to continue listing entities; this   value is returned from the previous call.
 If a pagination token is provided, the filter, limit, sortBy,   and asAt fields must not have changed since the original request. try {
-      PagedResourceListOfCustomEntityType result = apiInstance.listCustomEntityTypes(asAt, limit, filter, sortBy, page);
+      PagedResourceListOfCustomEntityType result = apiInstance.listCustomEntityTypes()
+            .asAt(asAt)
+            .limit(limit)
+            .filter(filter)
+            .sortBy(sortBy)
+            .page(page)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling CustomEntityTypesApi#listCustomEntityTypes");